-Below are free DIY plastic (PVC) bird feeder plans that can be used to attract smaller birds like bluebirds, chickadees, goldfinches, nuthatches, titmice, and juncos to your backyard or garden.
+Below are free DIY plastic (PVC) hanging bird feeder plans that can be used to attract smaller birds like bluebirds, chickadees, goldfinches, nuthatches, titmice, and juncos to your backyard or garden.
 This squirrel resistant bird feeder is made using primarily PVC pipe.
 Find more ideas on bird feeders plans and DIY bird feeders.

 Materials Needed to Build DIY PVC Bird Feeder.